jeanmathieupotvin/magic/README.md

 # magic

 A collection of scripts to fetch data from Scryfall and organize it.
-These are used to maintain a big inventory of Magic: The Gathering hosted on [Scryfall](https://scryfall.com/).
+These are used to maintain a big inventory of Magic: The Gathering cards hosted on [Scryfall](https://scryfall.com/).
 The scripts are not production-ready, they are meant to be used personally.

 # Installation